pantheon-systems/documentation/source/content/local-development.md

 1. **Files**: User uploaded or application generated.

-You will need to transfer each one from Pantheon to your local environment.
+You will need to transfer each file from Pantheon to your local environment.

 Be sure you have:

 - A local stack capable of running Drupal or WordPress.
 [Lando](https://github.com/lando/lando) integrates with the Pantheon platform.
-Tools such as [MAMP](https://www.mamp.info/en/), [WAMP](http://www.wampserver.com/), and [XAMPP](https://www.apachefriends.org/index.html) all work.
+Tools such as [MAMP](https://www.mamp.info/en/), [WAMP](http://www.wampserver.com/), and [XAMPP](https://www.apachefriends.org/index.html) are compatible.
   - Pantheon uses a [particular architecture to maximize performance and availability](/application-containers), but it's possible to run the same code on a variety of different configurations.
 As long as the solution supports a minimum of PHP 5.3 and MySQL, you should be fine.
   - Ensure that your local stack's PHP version matches the [PHP version set for the target site on Pantheon](/php-versions/#verify-current-php-versions).
 - Git client for tracking code changes
-- SFTP client or IDE, such as [WinSCP](/winscp) or [Visual Studio Code](/visual-studio-code), for transferring files OR rsync
+- SFTP client or IDE, such as [WinSCP](/winscp) or [Visual Studio Code](/visual-studio-code), for transferring files OR Rsync
 - [Terminus](/terminus)
 - [Drush](/drush) (optional)